-The Bank's credit risk situation is presented in Credit Risk Report, which is prepared on a quarterly basis.
-Particular attention is devoted to the following risk-relevant subjects in risk reporting: portfolio structure, limit utilisation, quantification of risk, cluster and concentration risks, provisions for risk, workout management's portfolio, intensive attention portfolio, as well as the development of new business.
+The Bank's credit risk situation is presented in the quarterly Credit Risk Report.
+Particular attention is devoted to the following risk-relevant subjects in risk reporting: portfolio structure, limit utilisation, quantification of risk, cluster and concentration risks, provisions for risk, workout management's problem loan portfolio and the intensive attention portfolio, as well as the development of new business.
 All risk-relevant key figures are reviewed within the context of the quarterly risk report, including expected and unexpected loss as applicable to both the aggregate portfolio and sub-portfolio level.
-In addition, at the aggregate level, each portfolio is broken down by rating classification, size category, lending ratios, type of property, region and broker.
+In addition, each portfolio is broken down by rating classification, size category, lending ratios, type of property, region and broker at the aggregate level.
 The Credit Risk Report is distributed to:

 - the Supervisory Board

 - Board of Management

-- unit and department heads in the Market and Transaction Management departments
+- · Concerned unit and department heads

 - person responsible for operational risk

-The extent to which the limits are utilised for capital market purposes is measured on a daily basis and a related report is submitted once a week.
-A separate monthly status report is also prepared consisting of a monitoring report presenting the utilisation of limits for the capital market sector, and if they were exceeded at any time.
-The weekly utilisation report reviewing the limits for the capital market is distributed to the following bodies:
+The utilisation of the limits for the capital market sector is measured on a daily basis and reported on a weekly basis.
+A separate monthly monitoring list, the so-called status report, is also prepared consisting of information presenting the utilisation of limits for the capital market sector, and if they were exceeded at any time.
+This report is sent directly to the Board of Management.
+The weekly utilisation report reviewing limits for the capital market is distributed to the following bodies: